 - 1. Remove the protective cap of the canister and screw the regulator valve to the canister. - 2.
 Attach the rigid delivery tube to the regulator valve. - 3.
-Press the power button on the DRIVESAFE tester. - When READY is displayed, press the power button in this sequence: Sequence: (CLICK) - (CLICK) - (PRESS AND HOLD FOR 5 SECONDS) - 5.
-The backlight flashes amber (it may flash up to seven times) count the number of flashes. - Press the power button as many times as the backlight flashed.
-UEt is displayed.

-7. Press the power button two times in quick succession.

-drY is displayed for the gas standard calibration method.
+Press the power button on the DRIVESAFE tester. - When READY is displayed, press the power button in this sequence: (CLICK) - (CLICK) - (PRESS AND HOLD FOR 5 SECONDS) - 5.
+The backlight flashes amber count the number of flashes. - Press the power button as many times as the backlight flashed.
+UEt is displayed. - Press the power button 2 times in quick succession. drY is displayed for the gas standard calibration method.